 Yes, although perhaps in smaller steps.
 Since the graduate course is quicker than the school leaver course, it is natural that they will progress a little faster, however graduates and school leavers are not treated any differently.
 That said, the support offered by the office and firm as a whole means that you will not find yourself feeling too overwhelmed by the big step into work.

-In terms of the University experience, it is true that you won’t be going out every night like your fellow student friends, and you will be at work by nine o’clock five days a week.
-It’s really down to you to consider whether the University experience is something you don’t want to miss out on.
-If you find that you are not that fussed about going to University or not, consider the benefits of going straight into work;
+In terms of your experience, it is true that it will be somewhat different to the experience of those who go to uni.
+It’s really down to you to consider whether the university experience is something you don’t want to miss out on.
+If you find that you are not that fussed about going to university or not, consider the benefits of going straight into work;

 – You will qualify at a younger age